Employee Accommodations

 Employees seeking accommodations must schedule an appointment with DSS to request accommodations and auxiliary aids.

-Prior to the meeting, the employee should complete a request for accommodation form, provide supporting medical documentation outlining abilities and restrictions, and obtain a copy of their job description.
-Request for accommodation forms are available on the DSS website.
+If an employee contacts DSS, or a Department notifies DSS that an employee is requesting accommodations, the employee will be asked to complete a request for accommodation form, provide supporting medical documentation outlining abilities and restrictions, and obtain a copy of their job description.

 Employee Accommodation Request Form